polettix/teepee/README.md

 # CONFIGURATION AND ENVIRONMENT

-teepee requires no configuration files or environment variables.
+teepee requires no configuration files.

+The following environment variables are supported:

+- **TEEPEE\_NEWLINE**

+    when set to a true value, it has the same effect of option ["--newline"](#newline).
+Anyway, the command line always overrides the environment variable, so if option ["--no-newline"](#no-newline) is set, the newline printig will be disabled anyway.

 # DEPENDENCIES